 |Also called||Primolut N®, Utovlan®|

 Norethisterone is a man-made form of progesterone, a naturally occurring female sex hormone.
 It is referred to as a progestogen and it has a number of uses.
 Low doses are used to prevent pregnancy, or as hormone replacement therapy (HRT).
-Medium-strength tablets such as Primolut N® and Utovlan® are used to treat heavy and painful periods particularly if they are associated with a condition called endometriosis.
+Medium-strength tablets (5 mg) such as Primolut N® and Utovlan® are used to treat heavy and painful periods particularly if they are associated with a condition called endometriosis.
 Higher doses are used in the treatment of some female cancers, such as breast cancer.

 This leaflet discusses norethisterone when it is used to treat painful or heavy periods associated with endometriosis.
-Endometriosis is a condition where tissue which is normally only found inside the womb, becomes 'trapped' in other parts of the body, often in the pelvic area or lower tummy.
+Endometriosis is a condition where tissue which is normally only found inside the womb (uterus), becomes 'trapped' in other parts of the body, often in the pelvic area or lower abdomen.
 This causes symptoms such as painful and heavy periods.
 Treatment aims to reduce the pain and amount of blood loss.
 Norethisterone can also be considered for heavy periods not associated with endometriosis, although other treatment options are more commonly prescribed for this.

 There are a number of other medicine leaflets which will give you more information about norethisterone if you are taking it for contraception or as HRT.
 These are: Progestogen-only contraceptive tablets, Norethisterone contraceptive injection, Combined hormonal contraceptives and Oestrogen and progestogen for HRT.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking norethisterone it is important that your doctor knows:

 - If you have any problems with the way your liver works, or any kidney problems.